Mon - Sun: 24 hours.

 E-Scooter Accident Claim Time Limits

-Generally, you must start a personal injury claim for an e-scooter accident within 3 years of it happening, or your injury being diagnosed.
+Generally, you must start a personal injury claim for an e-scooter accident within 3 years of it happening, or “date of knowledge“.
 Filing the claim early usually allows plenty of time for the claim to be processed and for your solicitor to collect the evidence they need to try and prove why you should be compensated.

-If your child was injured in an e-scooter accident, you don’t need to worry as much about their time limit as a litigation friend can claim on their behalf at any time before their 18th birthday.
-If a litigation friend isn’t used they’ll have 3 years to make their own claim (i.e. before their 21st birthday).
+If your child was injured in an e-scooter accident, you don’t need to worry as much about their time limit, as a litigation friend can claim on their behalf at any time before their 18th birthday.
+If a litigation friend isn’t used, they’ll have 3 years to make their own claim from their 18th birthday.

-If the individual has suffered an injury such as traumatic brain injury in the e-scooter accident and doesn’t have the mental capacity to file the claim, a litigation friend may also be used.
+If the individual has suffered an injury, such as a traumatic brain injury, in the e-scooter accident and doesn’t have the mental capacity to file the claim, a litigation friend may also be used.
 If not, they’ll have 3 years to claim from when they’re mentally capable to handle things for themself.

 Starting The E-Scooter Accident Claims Process